agda/agda-stdlib/paper/paper.md

 The library has also embraced Agda's parametrised modules to facilitate polymorphism [@ivardeBruin2023].
 This contrasts with other functional languages which often rely on type classes for similar functionality.
-This lets users specify in a single location how to instantiate the abstract parameters in the module and reduces the overhead of instance search.
+This allows users specify in a single location how to instantiate the abstract parameters in the module and reduces the overhead of instance search.
 A drawback is imports must be qualified when instantiating code multiple times in the same scope.
 The library also uses parameterised modules to safely and scalably embed non-constructive mathematics into a constructive library.